 The City of Selkirk’s Public Water System provides potable drinking water to approximately 10,504 residents, according to the 2021 census.
-Staff at Selkirk’s Water Treatment Plant take great pride in ensuring the city’s water meets all health and aesthetic objectives, which are regulated by the Province of Manitoba.
+Staff at Selkirk’s Water Treatment Plant take great pride in ensuring the city’s water meets and exceeds all health and aesthetic objectives, which are regulated by the Province of Manitoba.

 Bulk Water